FelipeSilM/FelipeSilM/README.md

 <h1 align="center">Hi 👋, I'm Felipe Martins</h1>
 <h3 align="center">A frontend developer ever improving your skills</h3>

 - 🔭 I’m currently working on one of my personal projects.
-This time on another challenge from frontend mentor called **Sunnyside-agency**
+This time on another challenge from frontend mentor called Easybank
 - 🌱 I’m currently learning more about **React** (going up a step to improve my codes), **functional programming with JS** and, as you can see, **English!**
 - 📫 How to reach me **femartins2010@gmail.com**